top of page

 Some other sealers were later apprehended however Major Lockyer was not successful in having them sent back to Sydney by the time he left the outpost.
 It would fall to Captain Wakefield to deal with these inhumane miscreants and was only too pleased when they signed up on a passing ship.
 Consequently, these sealers escaped retribution which Major Lockyer had desired for them.
 During his questioning, Major Lockyer obtained information from the party of sealers that the French explorer and naval officer, Jules Dumont D’Urville had surveyed King George Sound in November 1826.
 This confirmed Lockyer’s fears that the French were interested in the west coast of Australia.

-The first foundation of Western Australia
+Laying the Foundation of Western Australia

 Major Lockyer chose his birthday, Sunday 21st January 1827, to institute the instructions given to him by the Governor of New South Wales.
 Major Lockyer was forty-two years of age.